MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.chunkbysize['t]-function-[fsharp].md

 ## Example

-The following code shows how to use List.contains.
+The following code shows how to use List.chunkBySize.
 [!code-fsharp[Main](snippets/fslists/snippet69.fs)]

 ## Output